 Obviously, as she gets older that will change and we will give our daughter presents.
 But for now, it really helps minimize toy clutter in our home.

 2.)
 Organize toys into “toss,” “keep,” and “donate” piles.

-If you have a ton of toys block off a solid day to do separate them into piles.
-Place all the toys in one room and sort through one-by-one.
+If you have a ton of toys block off a solid day to separate them into piles.
+Place all the toys in one room and sort them through one by one.
 Depending on how old your child is you can help enlist their help.

 First, toss out any broken toys or super cheap toys.
 If you have a ton of happy meal toys you can either toss or collect them all and donate them to your local thrift store.
 They just don’t make them like they used to!
 Better yet, you can get your kiddo a small burger and fries without the kid’s meal to prevent bringing it into your house in the first place.

 Second, create a keep pile of your child’s absolute favorite toys.
 If they are a little older you might need to have a conversation with them about how you want to help give other kids toys who may not be able to afford them.

 Third, donate the rest.
 Make sure to include toys your kid no longer plays with, duplicates, or plastic toys that they get bored of easily.

 A place for everything and everything in its place!
 One of the best ways to control toy clutter is to contain it.
 I love using open baskets that aren’t too big and that I can see exactly what is in them.
 I keep a couple in our living room and a couple in my daughter’s bedroom.

 When she’s done playing in a certain room or it’s time to go somewhere, I can easily throw all the toys in the baskets and slide them into the cupboard or under our coffee table.
 Since my daughter is getting older I ask her to help put her own toys away.
 I try to make it fun though by singing a “clean-up” song that she now enjoys.